Mel Cheren

-Melvin Cheren (1933 – December 7, 2007) was a record executive who helped start the Paradise Garage, also known as "Gay-rage", a New York City gay discothèque popular in the 1970s and '80s.
+Melvin Cheren (1933 – December 7, 2007) was an American record executive who helped start the Paradise Garage, also known as "Gay-rage", a New York City gay discothèque popular in the 1970s and '80s.

 Early life

 Melvin "Mel" Cheren was born on January 21, 1933, in Everett, Massachusetts, and grew up in the Boston area.

 His first job in the music business was in 1959 as salesman for ABC-Paramount Records.

 In the 1960s, Cheren joined the Army and served in Germany.
 In 1964, he was in charge of production for ABC Records.
 In the 70's, he accepted a position for Scepter and began campaigning with the company to start producing dance music.

 West End Records

 In 1976, Mel Cheren and Ed Kushins founded West End Records, the music label that defined the sound of New York City in the heyday of disco.
 Cheren created the 12-inch vinyl single, which permitted longer playing time than the standard seven-inch, and which gained its greatest popularity in discos.